dkzhen/nanonfish-bot/README.md

 - Auto combine fish
 - support multi account

+### WARNING

+PLEASE NOTE THAT IF YOU RUN IT THERE WILL BE A WARNING DEVICE LOGGED ON OTHER DEVICE , BECAUSE NANONFISH BOT ONLY SUPPORT ONE SESSION!!!!!!!!!

 ### How to use

 this bot running on my vps you can add your token query